View the available CPU speed governors for the first CPU core

 Crontab

-The crontab file follows a specific format.
+Crontab File Format: The crontab file follows this structure:

 Last updated